fachrihawari/tempoday/about.md

 We're just getting started! 🚀

 **Coming soon:**
-- **Search everything** - Find that note from three months ago in seconds
 - **Dark mode** - For the night owls among us
 - **Recurring tasks** - Set it and forget it